pablonavajas/tracksy/README.md

 - [json-server](https://github.com/typicode/json-server) (development back-end / fake REST API)
 - concurrently (run back-end and front-end server at the same time)
+- nock (allows HTTP Server mocking for manipulating and asserting on HTTP responses and requests)
+- async-wait-until (ensures repeatable and deterministic behaviour when fetching data for tests)

 ## Testing dependencies